 The Home’s Price, Is It a Bargain or a Rip-off? – Con

 As an agent working for a buyer, one of my roles is to advise them on my opinion of the property value.
 This opinion is based on my knowledge of the market in general, local market conditions, comparable sales, the property condition, etc. In dual agency, the listing agent at minimum had a conversation about pricing with the seller.
-In some cases, the listing agent may have instrumental in determining the list price.
+In some cases, the listing agent may have been instrumental in determining the list price.
 Regardless of their role, it’s challenging to imagine a listing agent in a dual agency scenario telling the buyer the property may be grossly overpriced.
 Yet it is not uncommon for sellers to list at unrealistic prices.
 As a buyer, that’s sometimes exactly the kind of frank input you need to avoid overpaying for a property.
 When you’re a buyer working with your own dedicated agent, you are much more likely to get sound, unbiased input on the property value.
 That unbiased perspective is critical to an informed and successful negotiation.

 Loyalty and Human Nature – Con

 In dual agency, theoretically the agent shouldn’t share the buyer’s negotiating position and other confidential information with the seller and vice versa.
 However, by the time you come along as a buyer, the listing agent has likely spent many months working with the seller, and they likely have a very established relationship with them.
 In some cases, the relationship between the seller and the agent spans years or decades.
 Human nature being what it is, I would say that most listing agents are far more likely to look out for the seller’s interests than your interests as a buyer they may barely know.
-This isn’t necessarily malicious or even conscious, however it is one of the subtle dynamics that comes into play with a listing agent representing you as a buyer as well.
+This isn’t necessarily malicious or even conscious, however it is one of the subtle dynamics that can come into play with a listing agent representing you as a buyer as well.

 Negotiations – Pro & Con

 Tied to the issue of loyalty, is how effectively and aggressively the listing agent will advocate for you as a buyer.
 Most people assume that because the agent stands to make two commissions instead of one, they are going to do everything they can to keep the deal together.
 That can be an advantage, or a huge liability.
 Assuming it’s the right house for you as a buyer, that can be a pro of dual agency.
 The agent also will have insight into what the seller is looking for in an offer, and structure the offer advantageously for you as the buyer.
-The flip side of this potential pro is that the listing agent is probably not going to aggressively push your negotiating position and some agents might gloss over important disclosure items over fear that doing so will derail the deal.
+The flip side of this potential pro is that the listing agent is probably not going to aggressively push your negotiating position and some agents might gloss over important disclosure items over fear of them derailing the deal.

 When I am exclusively representing a buyer, I will do everything I can to discover information relevant to my buyer’s negotiating position and then share ALL of that information with the buyer.
 However in dual agency, any ethical agent is going to be very limited in what they can say about the seller’s position and how negotiable the seller might be.
 As a buyer, you’re potentially left with less information to inform your negotiations.
 With a less tight lipped agent, they might give you some insight into where the seller stands, but then you should also be wondering what they have told the seller about your position as the buyer.
 To go back to the boxing analogy, an agent handling dual agency is like a boxer with one hand tied behind his or her back.
 Dual agency limits how effectively an agent can advocate for either side.